-The 1 ¢ per lb.
-(2.2 ¢ per kg.) fee on refined sugar and the quotas for sugar containing articles, totalling 94,000 short tons (approximately 85,000 metric tons) remain in effect.
+The 1 cent per lb.
+(2.2 cents per kilogram) fee on refined sugar and the quotas for sugar containing articles, totalling 94,000 short tons (approximately 85,000 metric tons) remain in effect.
 These measures are necessary to prevent material interference with the price support programme for sugar administered by the United States Department of Agriculture.